1. Get the headphone Mix right

 We all know about using Mix Templates, many of us have them to speed up our Mixing process.
 Creating a simple easy to understand Recording Template will speed up your creative process!
 Having the Mics on Drums, Guitar Amps, Vocals ready to go patched with all of the inputs ready to be armed inside of a Template will help keep up inspiration flowing.

-Always Be Recording!
+Another recording tip we have is to always be recording!
 Having a mic ready to go, any mic, it doesn’t matter if it’s an inexpensive dynamic mic or an expensive condenser.
 Whatever mic is available to capture an idea as it is created is an amazing mic!

 4. Organization – Label Your Tracks Properly